-- Starting point: Generally papers' new algorithms do not come out of the blue, but are introduced starting from the most related state of the art method. - ▶ Think of what your colleagues have seen already.
-E.g.: - Probably one of your baselines will be distributed SGD or CD method. - ▶ If you are the tenth group explaining what an SGD or CD method is be brief and leave space for new concepts - ► Try to homogenize the contents of the papers
+- ▶ Starting point: Generally papers' new algorithms do not come out of the blue, but are introduced starting from the most related state of the art method. - ► Think of what your colleagues have seen already.
+E.g.: - Probably one of your baselines will be Neural Networks or Convolutional Neural Networks - ► If you are the tenth person explaining what a Neural Network is be brief and leave space for new concepts - ► Try to homogenize the contents of the papers